Danielmanoj/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-The above program is verified and created successfully
+Thus the program to find the distance between two points is written and verified using python programming.